sendeniz/semantic-segmentation-traffic-scenes/README.md

 **Training:**
 <br>
-To train and replicate results open up terminal and cd into the semantic-segmentation-traffic-scenes folder using : ```cd semantic-segmentation-traffic-scenes/```, then call the respective modelname_train.py as followed: ```python unet_train.py```.
+To train and replicate results open up terminal and cd into the semantic-segmentation-traffic-scenes folder using : ```cd semantic-segmentation-traffic-scenes/```, then call the respective **modelname_train.py** from terminal as followed: ```python unet_train.py```.
 Periodically updates regarding training and test progress should appear printed in the console.